ecomod-code/rstudio-docker/README.md

 # Quick Start

-* Edit `docker-compose.yml`
+* Edit the environment file, e.g. `nano .env`
-	* Change `VIRTUAL_HOST` and `LETSENCRYPT_HOST` to your domain name (e.g. `c10x-xxx.cloud.gwdg.de`)
+	* `Server_URL` is the domain name of your server (e.g. `c10x-xxx.cloud.gwdg.de`)
-	* Change `USER` and  `PASSWORD` to your desired RStudio username and password
+	* `RStudio_Username` and  `RStudio_Password` will be the  user name and password for your RStudio Server.
+Choose a strong password as your server is available from the Internet
-	* Change `LETSENCRYPT_EMAIL` to your preferred email address (it will be associated with the generated certificates)
+	* your `e_mail_address` will be associated with the generated certificates for the encrypted connection to your server.
+It does not generate Spam you will just be notified when your certificate is about to expire
-	* Mount the home directory of your `USER` in RStudio.
-The home directory is not created automatically and you won't be able to login without it.
+	* `ROOT=false` means that your RStudio user will have no admin rights in the container.
+This improves security, but you can change it to `yes` if you need admin rights
-	* If you want to mount any directories into your RStudio container you need to change the `VOLUMES TO BE MOUNTED` line.
+* Save your changes `Ctrl+O` and exit the editor `Strl+X`
 * Run `sudo docker-compose up -d` to start the containers

 You should now have a working RStudio server that you can access via a web browser at *`c10x-xxx.cloud.gwdg.de`*.